radelbenav/WeighingMatrix/README.md

 2) The file NSOKS.sage consists of a function Nsoks(n,r), which outputs all way to write n as a sum of r squares.
 This is faster than previous implementations.

+3) The jupyter sagemath notebook Demosntration.ipynb shows how to use the package.

 For both, the main reference paper is "AN ALGORITHM FOR CONSTRUCTING AND CLASSIFYING THE SPACE OF SMALL INTEGER WEIGHING MATRICES, https://arxiv.org/pdf/2304.09495".